Mullica Hill in Gloucester County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Colonial Era • Settlements & Settlers.
 A significant historical year for this entry is 1704.

 Location.
-39° 44.217′ N, 75° 13.488′ W. Marker is in Mullica Hill, New Jersey, in Gloucester County.
-Marker is on North Main Street (New Jersey Route 45) close to Mill Street, on the right when traveling south.
+39° 44.254′ N, 75° 13.496′ W. Marker is in Mullica Hill, New Jersey, in Gloucester County.
+Marker is at the intersection of North Main Street (New Jersey Route 45) and Arbour Lane, on the left when traveling north on North Main Street.
 Touch for map.
-Marker is at or near this postal address: 20 North Main Street, Mullica Hill NJ 08062, United States of America.
+Marker is at or near this postal address: 32 N Main St, Mullica Hill NJ 08062, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-William Mullica House (within shouting distance of this marker); Bodo Otto (approx. 3.7 miles away); Stratton Hall (approx. 4.3 miles away); Trinity Church (approx. 4.4 miles away); a different marker also named Trinity Church (approx. 4½ miles First Swedish Church (approx. 4½ miles away); Trinity "Old Swedes" Church (approx. 4½ miles away); Skirmish at Swedesboro (approx. 4½ miles away).
+The Mullica House (within shouting distance of this marker); Bodo Otto (approx. 3.6 miles away); Stratton Hall (approx. 4.3 miles away); Trinity Church (approx. 4.4 miles away); a different marker also named Trinity Church (approx. First Swedish Church (approx. 4.4 miles away); Trinity "Old Swedes" Church (approx. 4½ miles away); Skirmish at Swedesboro (approx. 4½ miles away).